SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/04_CPP_Course.md

 	*ptr = 'k'; // OK, ptr is not const
 }
 ```
-With that syntax, the called function will be the function that has <mark style="background: #D2B3FFA6;">const char*</mark> according to the language rule (string literals must be const char* in C++).
-And that returns a <mark style="background: #D2B3FFA6;">const char*</mark> type.
+With that syntax, the called function will be the function that has "const char\*" according to the language rule (string literals must be const char\* in C++).
+And that returns a "const char\*" type.
 That solves the problem.
 We see how important is the const overloading with this example.

 > [!question] Question: Interview Question (C and C++)
 > Q: What is the difference between below two lines?